 Scope of Work

 The scope of work defines the project’s specific tasks and deliverables.
-It details the work to be performed, including timelines, milestones, and responsibilities.
-Clear specifications in this section ensure vendors understand their roles and what is expected from them.
+It details the work, including timelines, milestones, and responsibilities.
+Precise specifications in this section ensure vendors understand their roles and what is expected from them.

 Proposal Requirements

 Proposal requirements outline what vendors should include in their submissions.
-It specifies documentation, format guidelines, and any mandatory data points.
+They specify documentation, format guidelines, and any mandatory data points.
 This section ensures consistency across proposals, making it easier to compare and evaluate responses.

 Evaluation Criteria

-The evaluation criteria explain how the proposals will be assessed.
-It details the specific metrics or qualifications the selection committee will use.
-Common criteria include experience, cost, technical capabilities, and past performance.
+The evaluation criteria explain how the proposals will be assessed and detail the specific metrics or qualifications the selection committee will use.
+Typical criteria include experience, cost, technical capabilities, and past performance.
 Clear criteria guide vendors on what aspects to emphasize and help ensure objective evaluation.

 How to Write an Effective RFP